syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 WordDocument document = new WordDocument(@"TestDocument.docx");

-//Processess the body contents for each section in the Word document
+//Processes the body contents for each section in the Word document

 foreach (WSection section in document.Sections)

 {

-//Accessess the Body of section where all the contents in document are apart
+Accesses the Body of section where all the contents in document are apart

 WTextBody sectionBody = section.Body;